Child protection is about saving children’s lives

 HOPE’s Residential Childcare Programme provides vulnerable children with a home away from home, a loving, caring, and safe environment in which children can learn and grow into independent, successful and happy young adults.
 It has always been HOPE’s priority to restore children to their families, where possible and appropriate.
 We strive to prepare families to take responsibility for their children through strengthened interventions to improve the social and economic situation of a child’s home before restoration.
 Where home environments do not exist, or the family cannot be traced, the children are referred for adoption.

-10 Residential Childcare Units (6 for girls and 4 for boys), supported by The Hope Foundation, were established to provide temporary protective shelter for children of 6-18 years who are identified as in need of care and protection by the Child Welfare Committee.
-Children living a vulnerable life, deprived of their childhood and education, are placed in these Residential Childcare Units to restore their childhood, rights to survival and development, and their rights to be with families.
+10 Residential Childcare Centres (6 for girls and 4 for boys), supported by The Hope Foundation, were established to provide temporary protective shelter for children of 6-18 years who are identified as in need of care and protection by the Child Welfare Committee.

 Bekind Boys Childcare Centre – Bekind Boys is managed by HOPE and fully funded by Bekind Ireland.
 The boys are provided with a safe and secure protective home to learn and grow in.